j-richey/ounce-of-rust-design-doc/source/design/distribution.rst

 * :ref:`ref-permissive-license-story`

+.. index:: crates.io

 =======================
 Publishing to crates.io
 =======================
-Crates.io is the Rust community's package repository.
-Uploading the Tic Tac Toe crate to cargo.io allows others to easily grab the library using the Rust package manager, Cargo.
+Crates.io is the Rust community's package registry.
+Uploading the Tic Tac Toe package to cargo.io allows others to easily grab the library using the Rust package manager, Cargo.

 See `Publishing on crates.io <https://doc.rust-lang.org/cargo/reference/publishing.html>`_
-for a step by step guide on how to publish a crate.
-This includes a list of mandatory metadata that ``Cargo.toml`` must contain and how to package then upload the crate.
+for a step by step guide on how to publish a package.
+This includes a list of mandatory metadata that ``Cargo.toml`` must contain and how to upload the package.

 The library's source code repository ``README.md`` file contains a link to the crates.io for the library.